Discover Bright Ideas

 • Innovators

-When Stefany Shaheen struggled to manage her young daughter’s Type 1 diabetes, she partnered with George Bennett—who had already transformed the healthcare industry with Health Dialog, growing it from a $30 million to a $775 million enterprise.
-Together, they created the Good Measures Index to provide objective guidance on how nutrition affects health.
-Backed by Spencer Trask & Co., they launched the first platform to combine personalized nutrition, clinical coaching, and innovative technology.
+When Stefany Shaheen struggled to manage her daughter’s Type 1 diabetes, she partnered with George Bennett, who had already transformed healthcare as CEO of Health Dialog.
+Together, they created the Good Measures Index to provide objective guidance on the health impacts of nutrition.

 • Impact